↩️

 Reverse Characters

-This mode reverses the entire string character by character.
-"Hello World" becomes "dlroW olleH".
-This is useful for checking palindromes, creating mirror text for design purposes, or reversing encoded strings.
+This mode reverses the entire string character by character, so the last character becomes the first and so on.
+It is the strictest form of reversal and is the one most people picture when they hear the word "reverse".
+Useful for checking palindromes, creating mirror text for design purposes, or reversing encoded strings during debugging.

 Reverse Words

 This mode keeps each word intact but flips the order of words in the sentence.
-"Hello World" becomes "World Hello".
-Useful for rearranging sentence structure or testing text parsing logic.
+A sentence like "the quick brown fox" becomes "fox brown quick the".
+Useful for rearranging sentence structure when brainstorming headlines, or for testing text-parsing logic in code.

 Reverse Lines

 This mode keeps each line intact but reverses the order of lines in the text.
 The last line becomes the first, and so on.
-Useful for flipping ordered lists or reversing log output.
+Useful for flipping ordered lists, reversing log output so the newest entries appear first, or quickly converting a top-down ranking into a bottom-up one.

 Reverse Each Word

 This mode reverses the characters within each individual word while keeping the words in their original order.
-"Hello World" becomes "olleH dlroW".
-Useful for obfuscation, word puzzles, or novelty text effects.
+The words "hello world" become "olleh dlrow", but the order stays the same.
+Useful for word puzzles, novelty text effects, or simple obfuscation when you do not want a casual reader to immediately recognise a word.

 More Free Tools